KGCraig/Urban-Scene-Data-Annotation/README.md

 ## Dataset Description

-The dataset comprises of 20 images downloaded from the royalty-free website Unsplash.
-The images represent a mixture of daytime and nighttime scenes, as well as different weather conditions such as cloudy and rainy.
-The primary objects of interest are cars, pedstrians, road surfaces and traffic signs.
+The dataset consists of 20 images downloaded from the royalty-free website Unsplash.
+The images represent a mixture of daytime and nighttime scenes, as well as different weather conditions, such as cloudy and rainy.
+The primary objects of interest are cars, pedestrians, road surfaces and traffic signs.

 ## Annotation Methodology